 My husband then saw UFE on television on a program giving options for different gynecological problems and suggested I discuss it with my gynecologist again.
 A year after our initial discussion, my gynecologist had learned more and was now on board with giving the treatment a try.
 As a matter of fact, he told me exactly who to contact.
 I think by seeing my suffering and realizing that a hysterectomy was not the answer for every woman, I made a believer out of him.

-I’m a business owner so it was important that I get back on my feet as soon as possible.
-I had my procedure on a Thursday and I was sending out emails on Monday of the next week.
+I’m a business owner, so it was important that I get back on my feet as soon as possible.
+I had my procedure on a Thursday, and I was sending out emails on Monday of the next week.

 I was really surprised at my body and how it responded.
 I really was expecting more intensity, but there was none.
 I didn’t really have pain.
-I had a little bit of cramping like you would if you were having a normal monthly period, but not as severe as a normal period cramping would be.
+I had a little bit of cramping like you would if you were having a normal monthly period but not as severe as a normal period cramping would be.

 I can’t imagine why anyone would choose a hysterectomy unless it’s medically unsound for you to have a UFE procedure.
 People tell me, “Well, if you have a hysterectomy, you won’t have a menstrual cycle anymore.”
 That is a very, very high price to pay just to get rid of a menstrual cycle.
 It involves so many other things.
 You came here with your uterus.
 It has a function in your body other than mensus and carrying a fetus.
-It does hold things in place….so, why not leave here with what you came with?
+It holds things in place….so, why not leave here with what you came with?
 Give ‘em your tonsils, don’t give ‘em your uterus!

-© 2003-2015 Merit Medical Systems, Inc. All Rights Reserved.
+© 2023 Merit Medical Systems, Inc. All Rights Reserved.